rcgoncalves/scripts/README.md

   Creates encrypted TAR archives from directories, using GnuPG public key encryption.

-* `gexport.pl`

-  Creates compressed archives from Git repositories.

-  A compressed archive will be created for the Git repository contained in the current directory.
-  The desired branch and output file names can be specified as arguments.
-  If no file name is provided, the name of the current folder, concatenated with the extension `.zip` or `.tar.gz`, will be used.

 * `rtar`

   Creates TAR GZ archives from the given directories.